Modules | C++

 These methods require paired points where X[i] corresponds to Y[i].

-Rigid Alignment (Point-to-Point)
+Rigid Alignment (fit_rigid_alignment)

 fit_rigid_alignment.cpp

-// X and Y must have the same number of points
+// X and Y must have the same number of points, X[i] corresponds to Y[i]

-auto T = tf::fit_rigid_alignment(X.points(), Y.points());
+auto T_delta = tf::fit_rigid_alignment(X.points(), Y.points());

 fit_rigid_alignment_p2l.cpp